maximilien/ragme-io/README.md

 # Next steps

 1. Decouple the weeviate vector database dependency.
-Allow others like OpenSearch
+Allow others like [OpenSearch](https://opensearch.org/)
-2. Decouple Llamaindex for the RAGing of document.
-Allow others like docling
+2. Decouple [Llamaindex](https://www.llamaindex.ai/) for parsing and RAGing of document.
+Allow others like [docling](https://github.com/docling-project)
 3. Decouple Llamaindex as the query agent

 # How can I help